JUNIOR HIGH SCHOOLS

 - Visit HullNumber.com for a listing of reunions.
 The site is a free service enabling Navy shipmates to renew old friendships.
 There are currently more than 8,700 Navy ship, submarine and air squadron personnel rosters listed. ••

-The Sisterhood of Congregations of Shaare Shamayim is hosting a virtual bingo on Mondays, Dec.
-7 and 14, at 7 p.m.
+The Sisterhood of Congregations of Shaare Shamayim is hosting its second virtual bingo on two consecutive Mondays, March 1 and 8, starting at 7 p.m.

 The cost is $36 per person and includes two cards, for eight games of bingo each night.